 Proper summer relaxation calls for plenty of comfy seating, shade from the sun (and rain!) and, of course, a spot to set your summer snacks and beverages down.
 Patio furniture isn’t just for those of us with sprawling gardens, either.
 If you’ve got an apartment balcony or a postage-stamp-sized patio, there are tons of outdoor furnishing options specifically designed for compact outdoor spaces like yours.

-Before you rush out and snap up what looks like a decent bargain at the nearest store, though, be sure to check out our top patio furniture buying tips below.
+Before you rush out and snap up what looks like a decent bargain at the nearest store, though, be sure to check out our top outdoor furniture buying tips below.

 The best place to start your search for the summer furniture of your dreams is by narrowing down the type that will work best for your space and lifestyle.
 Are you looking to create an outdoor dining area or a place to lounge and relax, for instance?